tpaschalis/tpaschalis.github.io/_posts/2019-09-11-gh-actions-go-s3.md

 These *Workflows* are automated processes that can be set up in a GitHub repository, to run your test suite, build a package, deploy a website or release a new version of your library.
 These workflows can be triggered in various ways, and run for specific parts of the repo.

-Workflows can be used for classic CI/CD test-build-deploy cycles, but also for other tasks, such as to provide instructions to new contributors, to label Pull Requests based on the files that are changed or check for stale and abandoned issues.
+Workflows can be used for classic CI/CD test-build-deploy cycles, but also for other tasks, to provide instructions to new contributors, to label Pull Requests based on the files that are changed or check for stale and abandoned issues.

 If you only got two minutes, you can just check the following ~~three~~ four links and go on with your day:
 - A small preview of what it looks like in action is available [here](https://github.com/actions/toolkit/actions).